-I still remember that first dip of the sandwich — the crusty bread submerged into the salty, beefy aus jus was flavor and texture heaven.
+I still remember that first bite of the sandwich — the crusty bread submerged into the salty, beefy aus jus was flavor and texture heaven.

 The delicious aus jus flavor comes from the beef itself, so there is no need to get all crazy with a bunch of extra ingredients or seasoning packets.

-In addition, you don’t need to sear the beef for this recipe.
+In addition, you don’t need to sear the beef.
 Just add it to the slow cooker, pour in the broth and spices, and walk away.